nosklo/ds4drv-cemuhook/README.rst

 ::

-   python3 -m ds4drv --hidraw --udp
+   python3 -m ds4drv --hidraw --udp --trackpad-mouse

+"--trackpad-mouse" emulates mouse movement with the DS4 touchpad and can be omitted if needed.

 If you see a ``Permission denied`` error, you may need to copy `this`_ file to ``/etc/udev/rules.d/`` and then execute this command: